Published in https://www.elephantjournal.com/2017/05/how-to-love-a-widow/

 After three years of healing, I felt ready to laugh and play again.
 I was ready to date.

-I reached out to an attractive acquaintance who I knew from the beach and suggested that we meet up for a coffee.
-We instantly clicked and established that there were lots of fun things that we enjoyed doing together.
+An attractive acquaintance who I knew from the beach suggested that we meet up for a coffee.
+We clicked and established that there were lots of fun things that we enjoyed doing together.
 We kayaked, surfed, dined, and enjoyed nights at the theatre.
-Our dates were wonderful, light relief, full of laughter and joy—a welcome contrast to being a widow, mother, daughter, daughter-in-law, and bereaved friend.
+Our dates were light relief, full of laughter and joy—a welcome contrast to being a widow, mother, daughter, daughter-in-law, and bereaved friend.

 Over time, my boyfriend became frustrated.
 He was keen to learn more about me, yet I was reluctant to let him see the grief and related emotions that I was feeling day to day.
 Did he really want to know?
 Wouldn’t he prefer light-hearted company?
 When he visited my home, I tried to hide the clutter that had built up from the busyness of parenting, the chaos of caring, and the inertia of grief.